Vitamins have long been recognized as being essential to one’s health and vitality.

 Absorption

 Digestive issues that impede the absorption of nutrients into the cells can include an overabundance of yeast in the bowel, an insufficiency of digestive enzymes, and an insufficiency of stomach acids.
-People suffering from Chron’s disease, colitis, inflammatory bowel diseases and other bowel-compromised conditions such as irritable bowel syndrome, candida or parasites may also be unable to digest and absorb nutrient supplements through the digestive tract.
+People suffering from bowel-compromised conditions may also be unable to digest and absorb nutrient supplements through the digestive tract.

-An insufficiency of dietary fiber and the consumption of excess sugars will also impede the absorption of vitamins and minerals, from both dietary sources and oral supplements.
+An insufficiency of dietary fiber and the consumption of excess sugars could also impede the absorption of vitamins and minerals, from both dietary sources and oral supplements.

 Refined sugar in the digestive tract is particularly nasty.
 Not only will sugar inhibit the absorption of nutrients but the resulting deficiencies can cause sugar cravings.